urban-plumber/urban-plumber.github.io/index.md

 ## A new urban model evaluation project

-Previous international model evaluation projects have assessed how model complexity affects performance at two urban sites (Grimmond et al., 2010, 2011), and how coupled surface-atmosphere simulations differ from land surface only simulations (Steeneveld et al., 2017).
+Previous urban surface model evaluation projects have assessed how model complexity affects performance at two urban sites (Grimmond et al., 2010, 2011), and how coupled surface-atmosphere simulations differ from land surface only simulations (Steeneveld et al., 2017).
 In non-urban landscapes, the PLUMBER project introduced a framework for benchmarking models across many sites (Best et al., 2015).

 **Building on these methods, Urban-PLUMBER will ask**: